The stipend is competitive by international standards and offers broad benefits including health care and pension.

 All EIPP students attend a nine-week Core Course in Molecular Biology, organised in the first year at EMBL Heidelberg; and a one-week Bioinformatics Course, organised during the second year at EMBL-EBI.
 In their third year, students benefit from a Career Development module.
 This provides students with broad interdisciplinary training (both theoretical and practical), class cohesion and networking opportunities across EMBL sites.

-PhD students are encouraged to participate in additional training according to their needs and interests by taking advantage of the courses offered by the Complementary Scientific Skills Programme and the Professional Development & Training Programme.
+PhD students are encouraged to participate in additional training according to their needs and interests by taking advantage of the courses offered by the Complementary Scientific Skills Programme and the Professional Development & Training Programme (Intranet link for staff members only).
 In order to prepare fellows for their next career steps, the EMBL Fellow’s Career Service offers a comprehensive set of workshops and webinars, as well as individual career guidance.

 Our students enjoy plenty of opportunities to develop hands-on transferable skills by participating in the organisation of PhD symposia and retreats, or by engaging in public outreach activities and teaching.
 They are also invited to contribute to EMBL’s committees to represent the predoc community and to shape the future of the programme.
 EMBL is committed to support students in reaching their professional aims by providing access to EMBL Courses and Conferences as well as by encouraging students to attend international conferences.